deveshjain0/datahub-learn/network-documentation/matic/tutorials/Chainlink-Betting-Game-on-Matic.md

 # Chainlink Betting Game on Polygon

 # Introduction
 This is a blockchain based betting game where you can bet on the outcome of a dice roll with cryptocurrency and if you guess right, then you double your money.
-This game is powered by smart contacts that run on the polygon blockchain.
-And we're going to use the chainlink protocol to implement randomness for our dice roll.
+This game is powered by smart contacts that run on the Polygon blockchain.
+We're going to use the Chainlink protocol to implement randomness for our dice roll.

-The application will work when the user connects to their web browser with metamask, they'll talk to a front-end application built in react.js and the application will talk directly to the blockchain.
-Where we'll create a smart contract `BettingGame.sol` that implements the betting game and that's going to use the chainlink protocol which of course interact with the chainlink smart contacts.
-So the user flow here, is that they make a bet to directly with our smart contacts with the funded application.
+The application will work when the user connects to the website with their crypto wallet (probably Metamask), they'll talk to a front-end application built in React.js and the application will talk directly to the blockchain.
+We'll create a smart contract, `BettingGame.sol`, that implements the betting game which will use the Chainlink protocol to interact with the Chainlink oracle smart contacts.
+Users will make a bet directly with our smart contracts with the funded application.
 If they guess the number right, they will win twice the amount of cryptocurrency that they bet.

 # Requirements